bussigaboran/Pythonista-archery-graphs/README.md

 # Pythonista-archery-graphs
 Archery-graphs.py is a Pythonista program that helps visualizing and comparing archery training sessions.

-The script takes it's input from the clipboard and generates two sets of plots.
+The script takes its input from the clipboard and generates two sets of plots.
 The first one is a large box plot covering all logged results.
 Then individual (scatter) plots are created for each training session.